ibexa/documentation-user/docs/shop_administration/product_variants_and_assets.md

 3\.
 Confirm with **Generate variants**.

-You can now see a list of all variants for the possible combinations of selected attribute values.
+You can now see a list of all possible variants for the selected attribute values.

 ### Deleting variants